Square Butte (transmission line)

 Square Butte can transfer up to 500 megawatts at a symmetrical voltage of 250 kV.
-The whole line is implemented as overhead line on steel lattice towers, with a single conductor per HVDC pole (i.e. a total of two for the HDVC bipole), with a length of 449 miles (749 kilometers).
+The whole line is implemented as overhead line on aluminum lattice towers, with a single conductor per HVDC pole (i.e. a total of two for the HDVC bipole), with a length of 449 miles (749 kilometers).
 The line crosses the Missouri River north of Price between and in a 718 metres long span.
 As is the case for modern HVDC-systems thyristor static inverters are used.

 Crossing another HVDC line

 Two HVDC lines cross.
 Square Butte is the line of towers on the left.
 The CU tower line is on the right, with each of its two conductors formed of two sub-conductors in a horizontal configuration.

 Southeast of Wing, North Dakota, at Square Butte crosses CU, another HVDC powerline.
 This is the only crossing point of two HVDC overhead powerlines in the Western hemisphere.